Mira Mason-Reader, Founder & Editor-in-Chief

 Mira Mason-Reader is the founder and editor-in-chief of Apricity Press.
 She has a B.A. in English, Creative Writing and Dance from Mills College and has an M.A. in Creative Writing from University College Cork in Ireland.

 Mira is a poet and a dancer whose writing has been published in a variety of publications including, Cordella Magazine, ELKE "A Little Journal" and The Walrus Literary Magazine.
 Mira is a recipient of the Mary Merritt Henry Prize for a group of poems.
 As a dancer, Mira has performed both her own work and other choreographers' for a little over twenty years.
-Most recently, Mira was flown to Rochester, New York to perform the choreography of Leigh Ann Kabatra in Dances at MuCCC, Contemporary dance by regional, national and international visiting artists.
-She is currently a dancer for the Lane Dance Company in Eugene, Oregon.
+Most recently, Mira was selected to perform in "Reading a Wave", a dance & art installation by Bay Area artist Laura Elayne Miller.

 Authors close to Mira's heart include e. e. cummings, Sandra Cisneros, Dorianne Laux, William Carlos Williams and Jeffrey Eugenides.